Reading, Discarding, and Deploying Configuration Changes

 |

-You can also configure your tenant to schedule deployments to a single device or all devices with pending changes by scheduling automatic deployments.
+You can configure your tenant to deploy changes automatically either to a single device or to all devices with pending changes.
+For more information about the deployment scheduling feature, refer to scheduling automatic deployments.

 Procedure